juanmard/screen-pong/README.md

 # screen-pong
-_**Screen-pong**_ is a copy of famous [Atari game](https://es.wikipedia.org/wiki/Pong) in FPGA iCE40 from _Lattice_ with free tools.
+_**Screen-pong**_ is a copy of the famous [Atari game](https://es.wikipedia.org/wiki/Pong) in HDL for FPGA.
+The project has undergone many changes since it began.
+Several _**versions or stages**_ can be distinguished in it.
+That for historical reasons are kept in the project although separated in different subdirectories.

+* In the **first version (stage-01)** of this game, a monolithic video controller _(640x480@72Hz)_ programmed in an **_iceZum Alhambra_**.
-To develop the game, the [icestudio tool](https://github.com/FPGAwars/icestudio) was used for the blocks and their structure, together with code written directly in Verilog.
+To develop the game, the [icestudio tool](https://github.com/juanmard/icestudio) was used for the blocks and their structure, together with code written directly in _Verilog_ files.

-* In the **first version** of this game, a monolithic video controller _(640x480@72Hz)_ programmed in an **_iceZum Alhambra_** was used.

-> The strategy here was to feed the color pixel on the same controller.
-This complete version can be found under the subdirectory _**icestudio**_ within the code.
+The strategy here was to feed the color pixel in a feedback loop on the same VGA controller.
+This version was quickly limited by the processing speed of the controller block and the capacity (1K) of the _iceZum Alhambra_.
+Is for this that version does not have a scoreboard for goals.

-* In a **second version** we used the iPxs structure that [Sergio Cuenca](https://github.com/sergicuen) developed as a collection of icestudio named [collection-iPxs](https://github.com/sergicuen/collection-iPxs).
+* In a **second version (stage-02)** we used the _iPxs structure_ that [Sergio Cuenca](https://github.com/sergicuen) developed as a collection of _icestudio_ named [collection-iPxs](https://github.com/sergicuen/collection-iPxs).
 This was a more linear structure that simplifies the generation of VGA video in an FPGA.

->The use of the icestudio tool was made more intensive and the [TinyFPGA-B2](https://www.tindie.com/products/tinyfpga/tinyfpga-b2/) was used to test the complete game.
+The use of the _icestudio_ tool was made more intensive and the [TinyFPGA-B2](https://www.tindie.com/products/tinyfpga/tinyfpga-b2/) was used to test the complete game.
-The structure of this second version can be found in the _**iPxs-Pong**_ subdirectory and a collection for icestudio in github's [collection-Pong](https://github.com/juanmard/collection-Pong).
+ In this second version, a set of examples and blocks packaged in the form of a _icestudio's collection_ is created that allows to show the development of the game as a tutorial.
+It also allows you to reuse blocks to create other types of games.
+You can find the collection for _icestudio_ on _github_, in a separate repository call [collection-Pong](https://github.com/juanmard/collection-Pong).

+ * In a **third version (stage-03)**, different ways are used to describe the same game circuit, All of them separated into different subdirectories:
+    - In _**icestudio**_ the entire design is compacted in a single file in _ICE format_.
+    - In _**verilog**_, all the files necessary to become independent from _icestudio_ are generated.
+It includes a test to simulate using _Verilator_.
+    - In _**nMigen**_ the design is generated using _Python_.
+    - In _**VHDL**_ all Verilog files are, step by step, transformed to VHDL.

+    In this _third stage_ or version of the project, the [TinyFPG-BX](https://github.com/tinyfpga/TinyFPGA-BX) is used for the synthesis.

+It is desired in the future to be able to reuse and group the existing code and make it independent of the board that is used to synthesize.

 ## Pong v1.0 (in _icestudio_ path).